inmyyouth/React-SecondhandAuction/README.txt

     MySQL - Relational database management system for user and product management

 Dev Journey:
     This was my first time using React and Node.js.
 It was a challenging experience, but after implementing the features, everything looks fascinating.
-I didn’t have a clear understanding of backend server processes before, but now I have a better grasp of how websites work.☺️
+I didn’t have a clear understanding of backend server processes before, but now I have a better grasp of how websites work.

 Demo Video:
     https://youtu.be/AKwD3ltsrk4